Install JFrog CLI plugins

 Important Notes

-• Version format: Use plugin-name@version to install a specific version.
+• Version format: Use [email protected] to install a specific version.
+The version must include a v prefix (for example, [email protected]).
 Omit the version to install the latest.

 • Custom registry: Set JFROG_CLI_PLUGINS_SERVER and JFROG_CLI_PLUGINS_REPO to download plugins from your own Artifactory instance (useful for air-gapped environments or enterprise-approved plugin sets).